lealceldeiro/java-release-notes/9/README.md

 ### What’s New for Tools in JDK 9

 * [JEP 222: jshell: The Java Shell (Read-Eval-Print Loop)](http://openjdk.java.net/jeps/222): Adds Read-Eval-Print Loop (REPL) functionality to the Java platform.
 * [JEP 228: Add More Diagnostic Commands](http://openjdk.java.net/jeps/228): Defines additional diagnostic commands to improve the ability to diagnose issues with Hotspot and the JDK.
+More info at [jcmd](https://docs.oracle.com/javase/9/tools/jcmd.htm#JSWOR743) and [Diagnostic Tools](https://docs.oracle.com/javase/9/troubleshoot/diagnostic-tools.htm#JSTGD-GUID-CBC97A20-7379-4762-BA17-FB1A560D02E4).
 * [JEP 231: Remove Launch-Time JRE Version Selection](http://openjdk.java.net/jeps/231): Removes the ability to request a version of the JRE that is not the JRE being launched at launch time.
 * [JEP 238: Multi-Release JAR Files](http://openjdk.java.net/jeps/238): Extends the JAR file format to enable multiple, Java release-specific versions of class files to coexist in a single archive.
 A multirelease JAR (MRJAR) contains additional, versioned directories for classes and resources specific to particular Java platform releases.
 Specify versioned directories with the [`jar`](https://docs.oracle.com/javase/9/tools/jar.htm#JSWOR-GUID-51C11B76-D9F6-4BC2-A805-3C847E857867) tool's `--release` option.
 * [JEP 240: Remove the JVM TI hprof Agent](http://openjdk.java.net/jeps/240): Removes the hprof agent from the JDK.
 The hprof agent was written as demonstration code for the JVM Tool Interface and not intended to be a production tool.